kasperwhich/PRODIGY_DS_01/README.md

 The dataset used for this task is World Population dataset.
 This dataset contains records of population from the year 2001 to 2022.

 ## Tools and Libraries used:
-Jupyter notebook
+1) Jupyter notebook
-Pandas
+2) Pandas
-Numpy
+3) Numpy
-Matplotlip & Seaborn for visualization
+4) Matplotlib & Seaborn for visualization

-Exploratory Data Analysis (EDA)
-During the EDA process, I performed the following steps:
+During the Visualization process, I performed the following steps:

 ### Data Cleaning:
 Checked for missing values, duplicates in the dataset and handled them accordingly.